Generic Name: tamsulosin (tam-SOO-loe-sin)

 - if you have a history of liver or kidney problems, high or low blood pressure, or prostate cancer

-- if you will be having a certain type of eye surgery (cataract surgery)
+- if you will be having certain types of eye surgery (eg, cataract or glaucoma surgery)

 Some MEDICINES MAY INTERACT with Flomax.
 Tell your health care provider if you are taking any other medicines, especially any of the following: